 Violations of academic integrity may be intentional or unintentional and may include dishonesty in academic assignments or in dealing with University officials, including faculty and staff members.
 Moreover, dishonesty during the Dean’s Discipline hearing process may result in more serious consequences.
 More information can be found in the Standards & Discipline.

-Overseen by Student Conduct and Community Standards, the Dean’s Discipline process is an educational one that determines responsibility using the principle of "preponderance of evidence."
+Overseen by Student Conduct within the Center for Student Success and Intervention (CSSI), the Dean’s Discipline process is an educational one that determines responsibility using the principle of "preponderance of evidence."
 A student charged with a violation of academic integrity is notified and provided the opportunity to respond through the Dean's Discipline process with the support of their Advising Dean.
 If the student is found responsible for a violation sanctions will be issued upon consideration of the specifics of the case, institutional precedent, disciplinary history, aggravating circumstances, and community impact.
 A student found responsible for an academic integrity violation may expect to receive sanctions ranging from conditional disciplinary probation, disciplinary probation and may even be suspended or expelled from the University.
 Students will also be referred to meet with the Director of Academic Integrity to reflect on the process and reconnect to campus support resources.

 Additionally, students found responsible for violations of academic integrity may be required to report such offenses on future applications to graduate and professional schools including conditional disciplinary probation.
 Both academic standing and disciplinary standing are taken into consideration when awarding College honors.
 The parents or guardians of dependent students may be notified when a student is no longer in good disciplinary standing.
 The University reserves the right to indicate disciplinary suspension or expulsion on a student's academic transcript.
 Furthermore, the instructor of record reserves the right to determine how the student's final grade will be affected in the course where the academic integrity violation occurred.

-For more information on the Dean's Discipline process, please visit the Student Conduct and Community Standards website.
+For more information on the Dean's Discipline process, please visit the Student Conduct website.

 Types of academic integrity violations: